geoffsweeney/wine-recommender/memory-bank/techContext.md

 - End-to-end tests for user flows
 - Mock services for external dependencies

+### Service Mocking

+We utilize `jest-mock-extended` to create deep mocks of service dependencies in our unit and integration tests.
+This approach provides granular control over mock behavior, ensuring better test isolation and reliability compared to manual mocking or extending base classes.

+For example, in `src/services/__tests__/RecommendationService.test.ts`, we use `mockDeep` to create mocks for `Neo4jService`, `KnowledgeGraphService`, and the logger, injecting these mocks into the `RecommendationService` instance under test.

+It is recommended to implement mocks for services that interact with external dependencies or have complex side effects, such as the `LLMService`, to ensure fast, deterministic, and cost-effective test execution.

 ## Deployment Considerations
 - Containerized deployment with Docker
 - CI/CD pipeline setup